In the largest expanse of Australian outback, you'll find the tallest wave, whitest beach and biggest outdoor gallery.

 This itinerary is great all year round, however if you'd like to coincide with the wildflower season, they generally bloom in this region between September and November, and displays are more prolific after good winter rains.

-Joining the Brookton Highway heading south east from Perth, you’ll see the forests of the Darling Range give way to the wide-open spaces of the Wheatbelt.In less than two hours, you’ll reach the historic town of Brookton.
+Begin this epic road trip by taking the the Brookton Highway heading south east from Perth, where you’ll see the forests of the Darling Range give way to the wide-open spaces of the Wheatbelt.In less than two hours, you’ll reach the historic town of Brookton.
 Stop for refreshments and admire its lovingly restored heritage.
-Or continue on to Corrigin, where you’ll find the most…
+Or continue on to…

-Joining the Brookton Highway heading south east from Perth, you’ll see the forests of the Darling Range give way to the wide-open spaces of the Wheatbelt.
+Begin this epic road trip by taking the the Brookton Highway heading south east from Perth, where you’ll see the forests of the Darling Range give way to the wide-open spaces of the Wheatbelt.

 In less than two hours, you’ll reach the historic town of Brookton.
 Stop for refreshments and admire its lovingly restored heritage.
 Or continue on to Corrigin, where you’ll find the most touching tributes to man’s best friend at the Dog Cemetery.

-You can also take a detour to see one of the quirkiest of sights in the Wheatbelt – the Tin Horse Highway of Kulin.
+You can also take a detour to see one of the quirkiest of sights in the Wheatbelt – the Tin Horse Highway of This famous collection of clever community art provides a seriously entertaining drive and is a must-see for travellers.

 From here, it’s just over an hour’s drive to catch one of Australia’s biggest breaks – Wave Rock, near the Wheatbelt town of Hyden.